 A magnifying lens concentrates the light power in a tiny spot increasing its intensity, the quantity ultimately responsible for the onset of the nonlinear regime.
 Very similarly, we can focus the light energy in short bursts of radiation to further increase the intensity.
 Short pulses of less than 100 femtoseconds (hence the name ultrafast), are routinely used by UNO's users to test how intense light modifies matter and gives rise to unexpected effects.

-Not only nonlinear interactions produce novel beams, but also enable to change the light colours, or more specifically, its frequency.
-UNO team is devoted to studying and optimising the frequency conversion in different nonlinear regimes, both to produce and detect radiation hardly accessible by the available means and to push the boundaries of nonlinear optics into unexplored regions of the electromagnetic spectrum.
+Not only nonlinear interactions produce novel beams but also enable to change the light colours, or more specifically, its frequency.
+UNO team is devoted to studying and to optimising the frequency conversion in different nonlinear regimes, both to produce and to detect radiation hardly accessible by the available means, pushing the boundaries of nonlinear optics into unexplored regions of the electromagnetic spectrum.

-Combining the PI's experience in these two research areas led to the ideaof employing non-classical states of light to improve the detection of terahertz fields.
-This research activity is currently funded by the EPSRC grant "Quantum-enhanced THz spectroscopy and imaging" (EP/P009697/1).
+Combining the PI's experience in the last two research areas led to the idea of employing non-classical states of light to improve the detection of terahertz fields.

 Quantum optics is typically limited to the visible or near-infrared frequencies.
 UNO aims at expanding its reach where a significant part of cutting-edge photonics research is now focused: the long-wavelength part of the spectrum.
 To achieve this goal, we shall depart from the standard photon measurement approach, and we aim at developing a new set of quantum technologies based on time-resolved electric field measurements.